 If headaches become worse or persistent, are different than normal, are accompanied by blurry vision, swelling in hands and feet, sudden weight gain and/or pain in the upper abdomen, contact your doctor.

-As with anything, it’s important to be comfortable with what you are taking, so if you don’t have much knowledge about medicinal herbs then I would recommend working with a naturopathic doctor, herbalist or other practitioner who works with natural medicine and pregnancy.
+As with anything, it’s important to be comfortable with what you are taking, so if you don’t have much knowledge about medicinal herbs then I would recommend working with a naturopathic doctor, herbalist or other practitioner who works with natural medicine and pregnancy, and talk to them about natural ways to treat yourself for pregnancy related symptoms and other ailments while you are pregnant.